psathyrella/partis/manual.md

 So, unless you need to do a lot of mucking about under the hood, you'll have an easier time of it just using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
 Docker images are kind of like lightweight virtual machines, and as such all the dependencies are taken care of automatically.

-To use Docker, you'll first want to follow the installation instructions for your particular system.
+To use Docker, you'll first want to follow Docker's instructions for your particular system.
 Once you have Docker installed, pull the partis image from dockerhub

 ``` sudo docker pull psathyrella/partis ```.